The Eurovision Stage The Eurovision Stage

 200651stAthens, GRThis stage had what appeared to be staircases (or what resembles them) all around with two video screens on each side – by the way, these “staircases” were video screens themselves

-200752ndHelsinki, FIKEY YEAR – This was the first time that the floor of the stage itself was also an LED screen, a trend that continues into the modern day – otherwise, the stage itself was relatively in-line with others from past years, and the stage was surrounded by video screens
+200752ndHelsinki, FIKEY YEAR – Once again the floor of the stage itself was also an LED screen, an unbroken trend that continues into the modern day – otherwise, the stage itself was relatively in-line with others from past years, and the stage was surrounded by video screens

 200853rdBelgrade, RSContinued the trend started by Finland, but on an even larger scale – the whole stage was enveloped by a large video screen, and the floor was a screen as well